WICG/turtledove/FLEDGE.md

 We use a cryptographic signature mechanism to ensure that only the owner of a negative interest group can use it with additional bids.
 Each buyer will need to create a [Ed25519](https://datatracker.ietf.org/doc/html/rfc8032) public/secret key pair to sign their additional bids to prove their authenticity, and to regularly rotate their key pairs.

 When a buyer joins a user into a negative interest group, they must provide their 32-byte Ed25519 public key, expressed as a base64-encoded string, via the negative interest group's `additionalBidKey` field.
 This can be seen in the example above in section [6.2.1 Negative Interest Groups](#621-negative-interest-groups).
-The additional bid key can be then updated via the negative interest group's `updateURL`, for example, to enable a buyer to rotate their Ed25519 key pair faster than they could with the expiration of their negative interest groups alone.
+The additional bid key can then be updated via the negative interest group's `updateURL`, for example, to enable a buyer to rotate their Ed25519 key pair faster than they could with the expiration of their negative interest groups alone.
+Negative interest groups are updated at the same time and in the same way as regular interest groups, as described in section [1.2 Interest Group Attributes](#12-interest-group-attributes).

 When the buyer issues an additional bid, that bid needs to be signed using their Ed25519 secret key.
 During a key rotation, the buyer may need to provide a signature of the additional bid with both the old and the new additional bid keys while negative interest groups stored on users' devices are updated to the new key.
 It's for this reason that additional bids may have more than one signature provided alongside the bid.